Seasawher/Seasawher/README.md

 ## 📫 Contact me

-* Feel free to visit and post a [discussion](https://github.com/Seasawher/Seasawher/discussions) on GitHub.
-I will reply to you.
+* Feel free to visit and post a [discussion](https://github.com/Seasawher/Seasawher/discussions) on GitHub. (posting an issue is also welcome) I will reply to you.

 * [Misskey account](https://misskey.io/@seasawher) is here.